 Gift purposes: Titanium chopsticks last forever, so they are more appropriate as a gift for a friend who loves Asian foods.

 Safety: Both materials are generally safe for eating utensils.
 Just make sure to keep them clean which is an easy task, especially for those made of titanium.

-In the past some manufacturers were suspected of using sulfur dioxide and industrial hydrogen peroxide to treat mold and to make disposable chopsticks look more uniform in in color.
+In the past, some manufacturers were suspected of using sulfur dioxide and industrial hydrogen peroxide to treat mold and to make disposable chopsticks look more uniform in color.
 Ingestion of sulfur dioxide was connected with respiratory problems in people with asthma.